enotspe/fortinet-2-elasticsearch/README.md

 ## Dashboards

 We have tried to follow Fortigate´s Logs & Report section.
-Main objective of these dashboards is to analyze key KPIs in order to spot anomalies on it.
+Main objective of these dashboards is to analyze KPIs in order to spot anomalies on it.

 We have migrated eveythigh to Lens now, so that has helped a lot on performance, but still it is very recommended to fine tune the dashboards with the relevant info to your needs.
 There a lot of visualizations on each dashboard so keep in mind performance can be impacted (loading times).